 Thomas R. Cole, PhD is the McGovern Chair in Medical Humanities and Director of the John P. McGovern, MD Center for Humanities and Ethics at The University of Texas Health Science Center in Houston.
 He is also a Visiting Professor in Religious Studies at Rice University.
 Dr. Cole graduated from Yale University (B.A.
 Philosophy 1971), Wesleyan University (M.A.
 History 1975) and the University of Rochester (PhD History 1981).
 He has published many articles and several books on the history of aging and humanistic gerontology.
 His book "The Journey of Life: A Cultural History of Aging in America" was nominated for a Pulitzer Prize.
 Dr. Cole's Curriculum Vitae.

-Kathleen P. Murphy, PhD, MS, GNP, CNS, formerly the Suzie Conway Professor in Nursing at The University of Texas School of Nursing at Houston, is currently employed in private industry.
-She is an adjunct faculty member of the School of Nursing and Medical School of UTHealth.
+Kathleen P. Murphy, PhD, MS, is an Assistant Professor at the University of Texas Health Science Center Medical School, Department Internal Medicine, Division of Geriatric and Palliative Medicine.
 Dr. Murphy graduated from D'Youville College (BSN 1980) and Texas Woman's University (MS 1988 and PhD 1993).
 In 1996 she graduated from The University of Texas School of Nursing as a Geriatric/Adult Nurse Practitioner.
+Dr. Murphy is a co-investigator with Dr. Dyer on the Houston Geriatric Education Center grant.
+She has a geriatric primary care practice at the Center for Healthy Aging.